To: Deans, Directors and Department Chairs; all Administrative Employees

 3. Who is eligible to participate?

-All administrative/confidential employees hired prior to April 1, 2013 must participate in the program.
+All administrative/confidential employees hired prior to April 1, 2014 must participate in the program, unless otherwise indicated in an offer or adjustment letter.

 4. What are key dates for the program?